Bay Area Sutter Health clinic gives 14 kids wrong COVID vaccine dose - NewsBreak

 Patients who receive an incorrect diluent volume may experience more arm soreness, fatigue, headache or a fever, Hu adds, citing the CDC.

+“I definitely understand the anxiety and fear of parents, but luckily in this case there is some data in using the higher doses in kids in the original trials,” he said, explaining that during Pfizer’s studies, some kids did receive a higher dose and there were no serious side effects reported.

+He also put the incident of 14 kids in perspective, saying that one million kids have been given the vaccine in the last week alone.

-A diluent is a normal, preservative-free saline (0.9% sodium chloride) that is mixed with the vaccine.
+A diluent is a normal, preservative-free saline (0.9% sodium chloride) that is mixed with the vaccine.2 Bay Area cities are among America’s 30 most fun places to live

 It comes in a separate vial from the vaccine, and medical officials are supposed to prepare each dose with a new vial of diluent and a new vial of vaccine each time, according to the CDC’s Pfizer vaccine preparation guide.